danielharrell/open-eyes-lect-2017-18/Open.md

 But if this is so, if being open means being closed, then the word "open" might make us wonder all the more.
 For what would it mean to be open without being closed?
 Open without qualification?
 Simply open?
 Truly open?
+Open?
 If such a thing were possible, then how?

-To think about this question, I want to introduce one last passage from *Middlemarch*:
+There is another passage in *Middlemarch*, I think, that suggests how:

 > “For my part I am very sorry for him.
 It is an uneasy lot at best, to be what we call highly taught and yet not to